fiszbein-lab/evopython/README.md

 ## Documentation
 ### class `evopython.GTF(gtf: str, types: tuple = tuple())`
 > A nested `dict` mapping gene name to feature name to a list of `Feature`
-> instances; each high-level gene `dict` has two additional keys, "attr" and
+> instances; each high-level gene `dict` has two additional keys, `attr` and
-> "feat," with the former mapping to a `dict` with information such as
+> `feat`, with the former mapping to a `dict` with annotated information such
-> "gene_biotype" indicating whether the gene is protein-coding and the latter
+> as "gene_biotype" indicating whether the gene is protein-coding and the
-> mapping to the gene's `Feature` instance.
+> latter mapping to the gene's `Feature` instance.
 >
 > *Arguments*:
 > - `gtf`: The GTF file path.